seL4/sel4-tutorials/tutorials/capabilities/capabilities.md

  implicitly `seL4_WordBits`.
 More on CSpace depth will be discussed in future tutorials.

-In the example below, we directly address the root task's TCB to make a copy of it in the 0th slot in the cspace root.
+In the example below, we directly address the root task's TCB to make a copy of it in the 0th slot in the CSpace root.
 [CNode copy](https://docs.sel4.systems/projects/sel4/api-doc.html#copy) requires two CSlots to be directly addressed: the destination
  CSlot, and the source CSlot.
 Because we are copying in the same CNode, the root used in both addresses is the same:
  `seL4_CapInitThreadCNode`, which is the slot where seL4 places a capability to the root task's CSpace root.